 September (or other agreed time)

-Applicants must have a recognised primary degree which is considered equivalent to Irish university primary degree level.
+Applicants must have a recognised primary degree which is considered equivalent to Irish university first degree level.

 Minimum English language requirements: